 5. Feature fantastic images and graphics

 Color attracts people.
 So, as part of managing your blog, use visually appealing and engaging images.
 Note that images can still be a way of communicating with your clients because they convey a lot without words.
+A lot of companies also using Instagram for business promotion.
 While sourcing images from free stock sites seems the easiest option, it soon tires readers because millions of other blogs use the same pictures.
 Stand out by taking personalized pictures.

 6. Use the commenting section